pytorch/serve/docs/metrics.md

 **Prometheus Mode**

-In `prometheus` mode, metrics defined in the metrics configuration file are made available in prometheus format via the [metrics API endpoint](metrics_api.md).
+In `prometheus` mode, metrics are made available in prometheus format via the [metrics API endpoint](metrics_api.md).

 ## Getting Started with TorchServe Metrics

-TorchServe defines metrics in a [yaml](https://github.com/pytorch/serve/blob/master/ts/configs/metrics.yaml) file, including both frontend metrics (i.e. `ts_metrics`) and backend metrics (i.e. `model_metrics`).
+TorchServe defines metrics configuration in a [yaml](https://github.com/pytorch/serve/blob/master/ts/configs/metrics.yaml) file, including both frontend metrics (i.e. `ts_metrics`) and backend metrics (i.e. `model_metrics`).
 When TorchServe is started, the metrics definition is loaded in the frontend and backend cache separately.
 The backend emits metrics logs as they are updated.
-The frontend parses these logs and makes the corresponding metrics available either as logs or via the [metrics API endpoint](metrics_api.md) based on the metrics_mode configuration.
+The frontend parses these logs and makes the corresponding metrics available either as logs or via the [metrics API endpoint](metrics_api.md) based on the `metrics_mode` configuration.

 Dynamic updates to the metrics configuration file is not supported.
 In order to account for updates made to the metrics configuration file, Torchserve will need to be restarted.
-Backend metrics that are not defined in the metrics configuration file will be auto-detected and registered in the frontend.
+Backend metrics that are not defined in the metrics configuration file will be `auto-detected` and registered in the frontend.

+`Note: Using auto-detection of backend metrics will have performance impact in the form of latency overhead, typically at model load and first inference for a given model.
+This cold start behavior is because, it is during model load and first inference that new metrics are typically emitted by the backend and is detected and registered by the frontend.
+Subsequent inferences are expected to have no performance impact, provided only previously registered metrics are updated.
+For use cases where multiple models are loaded/unloaded often, the latency overhead can be mitigated by specifying known metrics in the metrics configuration file.`

 The `metrics.yaml` is formatted with Prometheus metric type terminology: